 It is the ideal choice before dinner to heighten your appetite and prepare your stomach for the meal.
 But unless you play the mandolin and speak Neapolitan dialect, you’d better just have one.

+Was this Campari cocktail recipe a mistake?
 The word “sbagliato” means “wrong,” or “mistake.”
 However, in the case, perhaps we can translate it as a “happy accident.”

 The rumor is that a bartender at a place called Bar Basso in Milan accidently grabbed a bottle of Prosecco when he was reaching for the gin.
 Therefore proportions are the same as with the traditional Negroni, except it’s made with Campari, sweet vermouth, Prosecco, and garnished with an orange twist.